All about birds

 • Birds propagate trees.
 One of them, the Whitebark Pine, is essential for wildlife in the high mountains of the western United States.
 It can’t sustain itself without the Clark’s Nutcracker.

-• Birds are essential for dispersing seeds for plants that result in products for humans–foods, medicines, and timber.
+• Birds are essential for dispersing seeds for plants, which results in products for humans—foods, medicines, and timber.

 • They help control crop pests.

-• Scavenger birds eat massive amounts of roadkill, which slows the spread of disease and helps keep our highways cleaner.
+• Scavenger birds eat massive amounts of roadkill, slowing the spread of disease and helping keep our highways cleaner.

 • Birds and their eggs are food for other wildlife, and humans, too.

-• The existence and fitness of birds in an ecosystem are related to the health of the system itself, an early-warning if there’s trouble afoot.
+• The existence and fitness of birds in an ecosystem are related to the health of the system itself, an early warning if trouble is afoot.

-• Birds are an economic stimulus here and abroad, especially to developing countries.
+• Birds are an economic stimulus here and abroad, especially in developing countries.
 Hotels, restaurants, national parks, and other entities relevant to birdwatchers depend on seasonal influxes of tourists.
 Birding also encourages sales of equipment, such as binoculars, maps, and guidebooks.
-(Forty-five million people in the United States alone watch birds and spend $41 billion annually on trips and equipment.)2
+(Forty-five million people in the U.S. alone watch birds and spend $41 billion annually on trips and equipment.)2

 Background

 So, where did these amazing animals come from?
 Would you believe . . . dinosaurs?
-There’s evidence to support that!
 A dinosaur fossil found in 2005 had two eggs inside.
-The embryos show feathers and wings, elongated arms and a long list of other similarities to birds.
-In 2006 five well-preserved bird fossils discovered in China were found to be the oldest ever.
-They date back at least 110 million years to the age of dinosaurs.
-The fossils are missing their heads, but they’re physically adapted to diving and swimming and believed to be duck-like.
-So, it would seem conclusive; however, dissenting scientists think birds are related to reptiles, because of certain similarities there: both birds and reptiles have scales, lay eggs and have some similar anatomy.
+The embryos had feathers and wings, elongated arms, and a long list of other similarities to birds.
+In 2006, five well-preserved bird fossils discovered in China were found to be the oldest ever—they date back at least 110 million years to the age of dinosaurs.
+The fossils are missing their heads, but they’re physically adapted to diving and swimming and are believed to be duck-like.
+It seems conclusive, doesn’t it?
+However, there are dissenting scientists who think birds are related to reptiles because of similarities that include scaly skin, laying eggs, and some of their anatomy.

 Birds belong to the scientific class Aves (A-veez).
 Aves contains about two dozen orders of birds.
 All birds that exist today belong to the sub-class Neornithes (nee-OR-nuh-theez).
-They differ from their ancient ancestors, in part, by lacking any teeth.
-There are about 165 families , divided into two superorders: Palaeognathae (pay-lee-OGG-nuh-thee), which are mostly flightless, like Ostriches and Emus, and Neognathae, which includes all other birds.
+They differ from their ancient ancestors, in part, by lacking teeth.
+There are about 165 families of birds, divided into two superorders: Palaeognathae (pay-lee-OGG-nuh-thee), which are mostly flightless, like Ostriches and Emus, and Neognathae, which includes all other birds.

 The largest order of birds, Passeriformes (passer-uh-FOR-meez), represents more than half of all species.
-These are the perching birds, like warblers, wrens, cardinals, finches, woodpeckers, and others we enjoy seeing in our yards.
+These are the perching birds, including warblers, wrens, cardinals, finches, woodpeckers, and others we enjoy seeing in our yards.

 From teensy to gigantic